 - All proposals will be evaluated by all members of the review panel.
 Each reviewer receives an equal number of proposals to write a written review.

-- The scores applied to each proposal will be based explicitly on the program goals outlined on pages 2-3 of the Emerging Areas of Research RFP and on recommendations and input from discipline-specific first-round review panels.
+- The scores applied to each proposal will be based explicitly on the program goals outlined in the Emerging Areas of Research RFP and on recommendations and input from discipline-specific first-round review panels.

 The top selected proposals will be reviewed as follows: